bexxmodd/RustDocNotes/notes_chapter5-9.md

 That's why we use `&` in the function signature and where we call the function.

 ### Adding functionality
-When printing complex data types, inside of curly brackets of `println!()` you can add `{:?}` for full display of it of `{:#?}` for pretty print.
+When printing complex data types, inside of curly brackets of `println!()` you can add `{:?}` for a full display of it of `{:#?}` for pretty print.
-But Rust doesn't include functionality to print out debugging infromation, we have to explicitly opt in to make available.
+But Rust doesn't include functionality to print out debugging information, we have to explicitly opt in to make available.
 To do that we add the annotation `#[derive(Debug)]` just before the struct definition:
 ```
 #[derive(Degub)]